-In its stock assessment report IFOP takes into account a range of sources of uncertainty, eg. variability in CPUE data, environmental factors, stock aggregation for habitat or reproduction, acoustic biomass estimation parameters.
-Life history parameters are also taken into account (growth, mortality and maturity), the process error inherent in the evaluation model and the short history of the fishery.
+In its stock assessment report IFOP considers a range of sources of uncertainty, e.g. variability in CPUE data, environmental factors, and stock aggregation for habitat or reproduction, acoustic biomass estimation parameters.
+Life history parameters are also considered (growth, mortality and maturity), the process error inherent in the evaluation model and the short history of the fishery.
 IFOP also produces outputs which indicate the level of risk associated with potential fishery management actions.
 Small quotas for research or non-target catch of the species in other fisheries are permissible.